Emirhanyld/js-chessboard/README.md

 ### .resizable(resizable)

 Returns the current resizable value if no parameter is passed or the passed parameter is not boolean.
 Otherwise it sets the resizable value and returns the new value.

+### .previousMove(animation = true)

+Goes back one move and decreases the currentMoveCount by 1.
+If animation is true it animates the move.
+Returns currentMoveCount if it can goes back.
+Otherwise returns undefined.

+### .nextMove(animation = true)

+Goes forward one move and increases the currentMoveCount by 1.
+If animation is true it animates the move.
+Returns currentMoveCount if it can goes forward.
+Otherwise returns undefined.

+### .toFirstMove()

+Goes back to first move.

+### .toLastMove()

+Goes forward to last move.

 ### .clearPieces()